Mexipedium

-Mexipedium is a monotypic genus of the Orchid family Orchidaceae, subfamily Cypripedioideae, consisting of only one species, Mexipedium xerophyticum.
-It is also the single genus of tribe Mexipedieae and subtribe Mexipediinae.
+Mexipedium is a monotypic genus of the orchid family Orchidaceae, subfamily Cypripedioideae, consisting of only one species, Mexipedium xerophyticum.
+It is also the sole genus of tribe Mexipedieae and subtribe Mexipediinae.

 Taxonomy and discovery

 This species was initially described as Phragmipedium xerophyticum by Soto Arenas, Salazar & Hágsater in 1990, but transferred to its own genus by Albert & Chase in 1992, in part based on results from DNA analysis.
 The genus Mexipedium is listed as Phragmipedium in Appendix I of the Convention on International Trade in Endangered Species (CITES), and for other legal purposes.
 Allied genera include Cypripedium, Paphiopedilum, Selenipedium and Phragmipedium.